path-pattern-finder/path-pattern-finder.github.io/README.md

-# path-pattern-finder

-## Description
+# Description

 **path-pattern finder** is a Java library to find patterns in a list of strings or paths, using a particular set of rules.
-A basic command-line app also exists.
+A command-line app for basic usage is also included.